Kraken Cryptocurrency Exchange

 As was alluded to in the introduction, bitcoin’s price has fluctuated dramatically over the years.
-Cryptocurrencies in general are complex and speculative, meaning there is an extremely high degree of risk.
+Cryptocurrencies, in general, are complex and speculative, meaning there’s an extremely high degree of risk.
 It’s important to consider all the factors that could affect any purchase of bitcoin.

 Here are a few things that could affect the price of bitcoin: